liujianghu/liujianghu.github.com/_posts/core-samples/2013-01-29-Listen-to-your-heart.md

 ---
 layout: post
 category : Life
-summary: I know there's something in the wake of your smile. tags : [Lionel Richie, Listen To Your Heart, Music]
+summary: I know there's something in the wake of your smile.<br/>But listen to your heart. tags : [Lionel Richie, Listen To Your Heart, Music]
 ---
 {% include JB/setup %}